assafdori/dmv/README.md

 # DMV - Find information about your vehicle 🚙

-#### This application qureies the Ministry of Transportation database to find information about your vehicle.
+#### This application queries the official Ministry of Transportation database to find information about your vehicle.

 ##### The application will provide the following information:
 - **Make** - The make of your vehicle